DarrachBarneveld/Project3-CodeInstitute/README.md

 ### Colour Theme
 ![Colour Theme](documentation/images/colour-theme.png)
-As this was a terminal-based project colours were crafted using [Colourma](https://pypi.org/project/colorama/) which that provided a palette of colors to be used in the text.
-The website incorporated prominent colors such as red, blue, yellow, green, and white to create an engaging and visually appealing interface.
+As this was a terminal-based project colours were crafted using [Colourma](https://pypi.org/project/colorama/) which provided a palette of colours to be used in the text.
+The website incorporated prominent colours such as red, blue, yellow, green, and white to create an engaging and visually appealing interface.

 The general layout was as follows: